 At UNGA, we create and organize several different loyalty campaigns for retailers worldwide.
 One of our all-time biggest successes is Little Shop.
 During a Little Shop campaign, customers receive a free miniature product from the most loved supermarket brands whenever they spend a certain amount on groceries.
 There are usually about 25 to 30 different miniatures to collect, and additional merchandise can be sold so kids can play ‘shopkeeper’ with them.

-Over the last 8 years, we have brought the Little Shop campaign to many countries and to well-known retailers: Albert Heijn in the Netherlands, Checkers in South Africa, Coles in Australia, Lidl in Romania and Portugal.
-This summer 2020, Little Shop is also running at Marks & Spencer in the UK and Ireland for the second year in a row.
+Over the last 10 years, we have brought the Little Shop campaign to many countries and to well-known retailers: Albert Heijn in the Netherlands, Checkers in South Africa, Coles in Australia, Lidl in Romania and Portugal.
+Back in the summer of 2020, Little Shop was running at Marks & Spencer in the UK and Ireland for the second year in a row.

 Although the specific mini collectibles differ per country and retailer, one thing remains the same: Wherever we run this campaign, families and kids love it.
 Why?
 Mostly because the minis enable them to both play and learn.
 Little Shop is fun and educational for kids on many levels.